 Don’t stress if you don’t see immediate changes in your ranking.
 SEO updates can take up to 6 months to really take hold and start showing results.

-PS – Do these things in the beginning stages of building your website.
+PS – Do these things in the beginning stages of building your website to really jam pack your images for SEO.
 Trust me, it’s a pain to go back and do them afterwards!